Select Page

 Safety Info

 This oil is super strong!
-Clove oil has been reported to cause skin and mucous membrane irritation and should only be used when diluted appropriately.
+Clove essential oil has been reported to cause skin and mucous membrane irritation and should only be used when diluted appropriately.
 Accidental ingestion of large amounts (5-10ml) in children have resulted in liver or kidney damage, hypoglycemia (low blood sugar), and decreased ability to form blood clots (Natural Standard, Medline Plus).
 Use caution if you have liver or kidney disease, diabetes, or take anti-coagulant / anti-platelet medication and store away from children.

 How to Use